Richard Layton: Ecclesiastical Reformer

-Visitation of the Monasteries
+Visitation of the monasteries

 In early 1535, King Henry VIII ordered a survey of the finances of the church, entitled as Valor Ecclesiasticus (Latin: "church valuation").
 Beginning in January, government-appointed commissioners collected vital information about the financial state of nearly all ecclesiastical institutions in the realm.
 The commissioners examined church documents and account books and reported their findings to the crown.

 Layton and Thomas Legh visited a series of monasteries, beginning on 1 August 1535.
 Their visitations started with Evesham Abbey and continued with Bath (7 August) and the west.
 At first Legh found Layton lenient, but he grew stricter in the administration of the oaths of the royal supremacy.
-He passed to Bruton Abbey, Glastonbury Abbey, (from whence he sent specimens of the celebrated Glastonbury Thorn to Thomas Cromwell), and Bristol, back to Oxford (12 September).
-On 26 September 1535 he was at Waverley in Sussex, and proceeded to Chichester, Arundel, Lewes, and Battle, and entering Kent, reached Allingborne on 1 October.
+He passed to Bruton Abbey, Glastonbury Abbey (whence he sent specimens of the celebrated Glastonbury Thorn to Thomas Cromwell), and Bristol, back to Oxford (12 September).
+On 26 September 1535 he was at Waverley in Sussex, and proceeded to Chichester, Arundel, Lewes and Battle, and entering Kent, reached Allingborne on 1 October.
 On 23 October he was at Canterbury, and was nearly burnt to death in a fire at St Augustine's Abbey.

 After returning to his lodgings in Paternoster Row, he was ordered, at his own request, to visit the northern houses.
-On the way he visited monasteries in Bedfordshire, Northamptonshire, and Leicestershire.
+On the way he visited monasteries in Bedfordshire, Northamptonshire and Leicestershire.
 He collected confessions of every kind of iniquity, while enriching himself.
 On 22 December 1535 he met Legh at Lichfield, reached York 11 January, and proceeded to the visitation of the Yorkshire houses.
 Layton afterwards traversed Northumberland, and came back to London by way of Chester.

 The reports of Layton and his companions, submitted with other similar material to the parliament which met 4 February 1536, sealed the fate of the smaller houses.
 The punishment of Layton was one of the demands of the Pilgrimage of Grace.

 In May 1536 Layton took part in the trial of Anne Boleyn; through the autumn he was busy assisting in the repression of the northern rebels; and when the rising was over he was a commissioner to hear confessions.
 From December 1536 until the end of April 1537 he sat to try the prisoners.
 On 24 March 1537 he and Starkey received a summons from the king to confer with the bishops on the morrow (Palm Sunday) on theological points.